Matthew Pinsent on Who Do You Think You Are?: Everything you need to know

-Many of us daydream about finding royal connections in our family trees, but only a few can boast a blue-blooded lineage leading directly to kings.
+Many of us daydream about finding royal ancestry, but only a few can boast a blue-blooded lineage leading directly to kings.
 Much to his surprise and delight, one such soul is four-time Olympic gold medallist Matthew Pinsent.

-The royal revelation lies at the end of a journey keyed off by Matthew becoming a father and wanting to be able to tell his children about their forebears.
+The royal revelation lies at the end of a Who Do You Think You Are? episode keyed off by Matthew becoming a father and wanting to be able to tell his children about their forebears.
 “I’d love to find a rogue,” says the rowing champion, “or I’d love to find someone who broke the mold or a complete maverick.”

 Historian Trevor Pigeon tells Matthew what happened when George returned from the fray after a largely unsuccessful attack: “He got out of his tank, he left his crew and he withdrew a short distance.
 And he took out his revolver and shot himself, the most terrible thing.”
 We shouldn’t see this as an act of cowardice, adds Trevor, better to see it as an act of misplaced honour in an era of impossible standards.